binpash/benchmarks/INSTRUCTIONS.md

 Results 1–3 are easy to reproduce, by running specific scripts (a part of PCA depends on embeddings, which incurs some financial costs due to OpenAI); PCA depends on the results of the analyses, so we start with no. 2–3 before returning to no. 1.

-**Preparation:** The dynamic analysis requires running Koala in a pre-set container due to elevated priviledges:
+**Preparation:** The dynamic analysis requires running Koala in a pre-set container due to elevated privileges:

 ```sh
 mkdir -p /tmp/plots